apache/comdev-site/source/newcommitter.md

 ## Guidelines for assessing new candidates for committership

 When voting, all PMC members need to make up their own minds as to whether a candidate should be approved to become a committer.
-They might search mailing lists and JIRA to see how the candidate interacts with others, and the contributions (code or doc patches, suggestions, engagement in conversation) they have made.
+They might search mailing lists and Jira to see how the candidate interacts with others, and the contributions (code or doc patches, suggestions, engagement in conversation) they have made.

 All new committers **must** adhere to the [Apache Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).